SpaceFozzy/spacefozzy.github.io/_posts/2025-01-29-the-endless-drama-of-character-driven-ai-agents.md

 Diana: excuse myself from the high1 table, allowing Alice to continue discussing with Charlie
 ```

-I was so happy for the four of them.
-They were really getting along!
+The four of them were really getting along!

-But I also needed to know how they would react to danger -- to sudden, unexpected changes in the environment.
+But how would they react to danger?
+What about sudden, unexpected changes in the environment?

 ### Calm Under Pressure
 ```